 FRANKIE DALTON was a generator engineer.

 PETER DUNCAN Had previously worked for Tyne-Tees Television, he was 270's Technical Director.
 He was later Chief Engineer for Liverpool's Radio City.
-Now
+Following his

 STEPHEN C MUIR-FIELD From St Peter Port, Guernsey, he also worked for Radio 390.
 Later employed by Pye Records building equipment for their

 recording studio and then De Lane Lea Studios as head of workshops and R&D. Now living back in the Channel Islands.
 Some of his memories of working on the station can be found on

 KEITH ROBINSON Formerly an engineer with Radio Essex, his present whereabouts are unknown.

 CHRIS SHEPHERD (or SHEPHERDSON?)
 There is a photo here, thought to be Chris.

 Former Radio 270 DJ Guy Hamilton tells us he “went on to run a Debenhams store in Ipswich, where I bumped into him while on Radio Orwell!”

 ?
 WELBURN first name unknown.
 Installed and maintained the studio when the station launched.

 These pages have been compiled with the assistance of Svenn Martinsen (see the North Sea Engineers page on his website),